 Let’s Talk Lighthouse

 Google’s Lighthouse is the underlying tool that gives us our PageSpeed scores and insights.
 It visits the URL we provide and captures performance timings for the visit.
 It uses only these performance timings (and not the audits under Diagnostics and Opportunities section) to derive PageSpeed score.
 To know the specifics of how the score is calculated from these timings, check out this Lighthouse Scoring Calculator from the Google Chrome team.

 Can PageSpeed Scores Fluctuate?

 Why Not PageSpeed Insights?

 When you enter your URL on the PageSpeed Insights webpage, Lighthouse accesses the URL via a machine physically located in the US.
-If majority of your traffic is from non-US location (say, India) and your servers are (rightly) located close to where your visitors are, your PageSpeed Insights score will be considerably lower.
+If majority of your traffic is from non-US location (say, India) and your servers are (rightly) located close to where your visitors are.
+But, your PageSpeed Insights score will be considerably lower.
 This is because of two factors: